8th GRADE HISTORY SYLLABUS

 Please fill free to call me with any questions or concerns at 588-6044

 You may email me at email@example.com

 Attention All Parents And Students You Are Responsible For:

-Check the Freedom Middle School website and the Agenda for update on homework and other information about the course.
+Check Google Classroom and this website for updates on homework and other information about the course.
 We spend a huge amount of time updating our website and filling out the Agenda – So, please get into the practice of using this as your guide each night to keep up with the course.

 Checking the Power Questions and Power Vocabulary given out to each student at the start of every chapter.
 This review covers all the important vocabulary, questions, and content standards that will be discussed for the week.
 Be sure to work together on this assignment.
 Review it together!
 Go over it together!
 Discuss it at home!
 If your student is weak in an area, then go back over that question or term in the text.
 It is our goal that all of our students understand who they are and to understand the world around them.
 We want them to go off to high school and the world knowing the rights and power they have as American Citizen

 Making sure students turn up at school each day with a positive attitude and be prepared to learn is important as well.
 Let’s have some fun!